SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_SX8000_DTT.md

 #### Serial Connection

-This driver uses a serial connection.
-The following configuration will be set by the driver:
+This connector uses a serial connection.
+The following configuration will be set by the connector:

 SERIAL CONNECTION: